On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers: Non-stop Flight Analysis

 \subsection{3-carrier case}

 In this section, we consider the case in which $n=3$ carriers are employed.
-Let us restrict the analysis to the non-degenerate cases in which the cable attachment points on the objects, $B_i$, are not all aligned to each other.
+Let us restrict the analysis to the non-degenerate cases in which the cable attachment points on the objects, the $B_i$'s, are not all aligned with each other.
 In that degenerate case, the problem is similar to the 2-carrier scenario.
-In our study, we are going to assume that the minimum angle between two vectors $\vect{b}_{i,j}$ is $|\theta_{i,j}|\leq\bar{\theta}_{i,j}>0$.
+In our study, we are going to assume that any two vectors $\vect{b}_{i,j}$ and $\vect{b}_{i,k}$ with $(i,j,k)\in\{(1,2,3),(2,3,1),(3,1,2)\}$ are sufficiently misaligned.
+In particular, there exists $\theta_{\text{min}}>0$ that lower bounds any possible angle generated by the lines that the pairs $\vect{b}_{i,j}$, $\vect{b}_{i,k}$ belong to.